Of Good Nature

 Of Good Nature (OGN) is an American band based in Charlotte, North Carolina.
 Their music blends foundations of many different genres including alternative, funk, pop, soul, and reggae.

 History

 Formation (2011)

 Founding members Cam Brown (guitar, vocals), Joey Vachon (drums, percussion), and Chris Andrews (bass) performed regularly around the Charlotte area and quickly grew a following.
-Writing and recording original music, the trio released their first full-length album Just Add Water, which won IndieVille TV’s Reggae Album of the Year.
+Writing and recording original music, the trio released their first full-length album Just Add Water, which won IndieVille TV's Reggae Album of the Year.

 Band Name and Lineup Changes (2012–2014)

 In early 2012, Brandon Hucks (trombone) was introduced to the founding members while playing in his own band Queen City Dub.
 After many shared stages and impromptu sit-ins, Hucks officially joined Of Good Nature, performing first at Shamrock Fest Washington, D.C.
 In 2014, Jon Reed (bass) joined Of Good Nature as the new bass guitarist.

 Life Worth Livin’ (2015)

-The band’s sophomore album, Life Worth Livin’, was released in 2015 and debuted at #5 on the iTunes Top Reggae Album Chart.
-Recorded at Ocean Studios in Charleston, South Carolina, this album features songs “Misled”, “Tag Line Hook”, and the title track, “Life Worth Livin’”.
+The band's second album, Life Worth Livin’, was released in 2015 and debuted at No. 5 on the iTunes Top Reggae Album Chart.
+Recorded at Ocean Studios in Charleston, South Carolina, this album features songs "Misled", "Tag Line Hook", and the title track, "Life Worth Livin’".